ebrehault/slides/plone/ploneconf-2017-keynote.md

 In opensource we are more on the line: "It takes a couple to make a baby, and then it takes a village to raise it"

-or "It is easy to make a baby, it is more difficult to make an adult"
+And we also know that "It is easy to make a baby, it is more difficult to make an adult"

 --------------------------------------------------------------------------------